sumaya-88/Stock-Revenue-Dashboard-Analysis/README.md

 # Stock-Revenue-Dashboard-Analysis

-📈 Final project for IBM Data Analysis with Python (Coursera) — extracting and visualizing stock & revenue data for Tesla and GameStop using yfinance, web scraping, and Matplotlib.
+📈 Final project for IBM Python Project for Data Science - Coursera (Coursera) — extracting and visualizing stock & revenue data for Tesla and GameStop using yfinance, web scraping, and Matplotlib.

 ---